dtekcth/data101/src/getting_started.md

 # Getting started

-To begin with, you need to install a couple of applications, these will be useful throughout your education.
-This section will only quickly describe how to install the software, in the later chapters we will tell you more about why and how we use them.
+To begin with, you need to install a couple of applications.
+These will be useful throughout your education.
+This section will only briefly describe how to install the software, while in the later chapters we will tell you more about why and how we use them.

 ## Editor: VSCode

-VSCode is our recommended editor, this is the application you write code with.
+VSCode is our recommended editor.
+This is the application you write code with.
 [Download it here.](https://code.visualstudio.com/)

 ## Online meetings: Zoom

-Sometimes you will have lectures online, the university uses Zoom for this.
+Sometimes you will have lectures online, where the university uses Zoom.
 It is also possible to set up your own room and talk to your group partners remotely.
 [Download it here.](https://zoom.us/download#client_4meeting)

 {{ begin .windows }}